NEUROSURGERY in Dallas, Texas

 Dr. Jerry Marlin M.D.
+F.A.A.N.S.
 Neurological Surgeon

 If you are coming to the office, please first fill out the office questionnaire and insurance forms before your consultation. (to link to the papers click here)

 For a list of commonly performed operations, click here.

 Decades ago I developed and maintain a computer based electronic medical record system which is still used to easily access all possible health information of my patients.

 The ability to link to the Texas Health Resource hospital based, EPIC medical record software system containing patient's information also has expanded the versatility of this system.
 The ability to look at intra-operative photographs from years ago or on Synapse CT and MRI and x-ray images has been at times lifesaving.

 Access to pertinent medical information on national neurosurgery web sites and other medical web sites containing pharmacy and drug information simultaneously with an office visit has been a wonderful addition to this busy physician's practice.

 Please be comforted as the nursing care in the operating room and intensive care units at THR Presbyterian Hospital Dallas remains exceptional.

 I hope that my previous patient found MY OLD MEDICAL WEB SITE helpful in decision making and being well informed regarding surgery and their health.
 The web site was created around 1995-1996 when few medical informative web sites existed with comprehensive medical information.

 To read about diseases affecting the spine and brain and see pictures of surgery or CT and MRI scans images of these conditions... please click here.
 Information on lumbar and cervical disc herniations, spondylosis and common brain tumors will again soon be available.